tamsensedev/.github/README.md

 Analytics tools show where people drop off, but not why.
 Session replays add context, but they are hard to scale.
 Without clear qualitative evidence at scale, teams debate priorities based on opinions rather than user reality.

-TAMsense solves this by turning user behavior into decision-ready product recommendations.
+TAMsense solves this by turning user behavior data into decision-ready product recommendations.

-## What TAMsense does

-- Collects session replays, journey context, and user behavior patterns
-- Explains what is happening in plain English
-- Lets teams chat with their product data
-- Understands the user’s real problem behind their actions
-- Spots friction across the journey
-- Suggests specific solutions teams can act on
+- Get Ready-to-go reccomendations what exactly to change in the product to move conversion
+- Chat with your product to get quic answers based on entare database
+- Get qualitative evidence at scale so all the data is explained

 ## How it works